 Any business that uses a website to generate revenue should use a web application firewall to protect business data and services.
 Organizations that use online vendors should especially deploy web application firewalls because the security of outside groups cannot be controlled or trusted.

 How Do You Use a Web Application Firewall?

 A web application firewall requires correct positioning, configuration, administration and monitoring.
 Web application firewall installation must include the following four steps: secure, monitor, test and improve.
 This should be a continuous process to ensure application specific protection.

 The configuration of the firewall should be determined by the business rules and guardrails by the company’s security policy.
 This approach will allow the rules and filters in the web application firewall to define themselves.

 Does Avi Offer a Web Application Firewall?

 Yes.
-Avi’s intelligent Web Application Firewall (iWAF) delivers high-performance web application security with point-and-click simplicity.
+Avi’s Web Application Firewall (WAF) delivers high-performance web application security with point-and-click simplicity.
 It enables customized policy configurations and helps achieve compliance with GDPR, HIPAA and PCI DSS.
 It simplifies security rules, minimizes false positives with advanced analytics and protects applications from DDoS attacks and OWASP Top 10 threats with real-time insights.

 For more information on WAFs see the following resources: